• Skip to primary navigation

 My recipe for Cast Iron Skillet Lasagna was first published on Sunday Supper Movement where I am a contributor.

-Vegetarian lasagna garnished with fresh basil on white plates and in cast iron skillet.
+Skillet vegetable lasagna garnished with fresh basil on white plate.

 Jump to: